XRealityZone/apple-wwdc-ar-demo/README.md

-# apple-ar-demo
+# apple-wwdc-ar-demo

-A collection of Apple AR sample code.
+A collection of Apple WWDC AR sample code .

 ## How to Start